Testicular and Epididymal Sperm Aspiration

 Sperm aspiration is usually an uncomplicated, simple outpatient procedure.
 It is done by a urologist at an outpatient surgery center.
 A Bay IVF embryologist is present at the sperm aspiration procedure and immediately assesses the sperm aspirate for the presence of viable sperm.
 You will know the procedure’s result right away.

-If viable sperm are successfully aspirated, Intracytoplasmic Sperm Injection (ICSI) procedure is used for fertilization of eggs.
+If viable sperm are successfully aspirated, Intracytoplasmic Sperm Injection (ICSI) procedure is used for the fertilization of eggs.
 ICSI is a procedure in which a single live sperm is inserted directly into the center of an egg.
 Intracytoplasmic Sperm Injection requires a high degree of expertise and is performed with a special microscope and micromanipulators.

 The ICSI procedure is performed six hours after the egg retrieval, and the evidence of fertilization can be seen the next day, 16 hours after the ICSI.
 We will contact you the day after the egg retrieval to let you know how many eggs have fertilized.